azabelmena/ccom4086/numericalrepresentationincomputers/README.md

 ### Binary, Decimal and Hexadecimal

-In a computer system, numerical information is encoded in **binray digits**, or **bits**.
-Bits are encoded as 0 or 1; hence, one can view a computer as working over the finite field of two elements $$\mathbb{F}_2$$ \(addition and multiplication are difined a little differently\).
+In a computer system, numerical information is encoded in **binary digits**, or **bits**.
+Bits are encoded as 0 or 1; hence, one can view a computer as working over the finite field of two elements $$\mathbb{F}_2$$ \(addition and multiplication are defined a little differently\).
 By encoding bits in various ways, computers determine what instructions to execute and represent numbers in different bases, strings of characters, etc, and manipulate them.

-![Binary encoding of voltage. o is low voltage, 1 is high voltage.](../.gitbook/assets/2021-08-19_08-57.png)
+![Binary encoding of voltage.
+0 is low voltage, 1 is high voltage.](../.gitbook/assets/2021-08-19_08-57.png)

 Why do computers use bits?
 Bits are easy to work with.
-A typical computer operates with transistors turning _on_ with a HIGH voltage, and turring _off_ with a LOW voltage.
+A typical computer operates with transistors turning _on_ with a HIGH voltage, and turning _off_ with a LOW voltage.
 This makes the values 0 and 1 natural analogs to represent LOW and HIGH, OFF and ON, or FALSE and TRUE.
 So bits are easy to store with bistable elements.
 Another reason why bits are preferred, is that they can be